maziac/DeZog/documentation/Usage.md

 ~~~
 In this example it is assumed that your algorithm uses the 'scratch_area' to write some data.
 You defined that this area is 10 bytes in size.
 Thus if someone would write after
 these 10 bytes it would mean that the algorithm is wrong.
 Please note that we waste 1 byte (defb 1) for this safety check.
 This byte is not to be used by any pointer in our program.
-So writing/reading to it is a failure and teh program will break if this happens.
+So writing/reading to it is a failure and the program will break if this happens.

 Another useful scenario is to secure the stack for over- or underrun: